-Having four children is a blessing beyond measure.
-Truly it is.
-But having a gaggle of kids is not with out sacrifice.
-For instance, fine dining becomes an exception rather than the rule.
+Our four children are a blessing beyond measure.
+Truly they are.
+But having a gaggle of kids is not without sacrifice.
+For example, fine dining becomes the exception rather than the rule.
 However, having a gaggle of kids makes date night a marital necessity.
-We’re talking sanity, people.
-Sane parents are happy and effective parents.
+We’re talking sanity, people… Sane parents are happy and effective parents.

-I’ve mentioned on several occasions how much the Bacon Slayer and I like to eat out.
-Enjoying a great meal that was served to me, with someone else cleaning up is a little slice of heaven.
-But with babysitting running about $10 per hour, we tend to do “in house dates,” instead.
+The Bacon Slayer and I like to eat out quite often.
+Enjoying a table-served meal, and someone else cleaning up, is a little slice of heaven.
+But with babysitting running about $10 per hour, we tend to do in-house dating instead.

-No fielding of endless questions, no cutting of anyone’s food but my own, no reminders of proper table manners, no fart jokes.
+In-house dates usually go a little something like this: Feed the kids, get them in bed, cook a decadent meal and dessert, then dine and enjoy adult dinner conversation.
+There’s no fielding of endless questions, cutting only my food, no reminders of proper table manners, and no fart jokes.
 Pure dining bliss, without the fat check and babysitting fee at the end.
-LOVE it!
+I LOVE it!

-Our most recent date night consisted of this:
+Our most recent date night consisted of this Cajun Chicken Fettuccine Alfredo:

 Cajun Chicken Fettuccine Alfredo. *Swoon*

-I’ve been in love with all things Alfredo since my very first bite of Michaelina’s frozen Fettuccine Alfredo in college.
-That was high livin’ college grub.
-But nothing compares to the real deal.
+I’ve been in love with all things Alfredo since my very first bite of Michaelina’s frozen Fettuccine Alfredo.
+That was high livin’ college grub, but nothing compares to the real deal.

 Food Dork Trivia: How did Fettuccine Alfredo get it’s name?
 Well, I’ll tell ya!
 Fettuccine Alfredo is named for Chef Alfredo di Lello who originated the pasta dish in the 1920’s.
 The dish typically consists of fettuccine enrobed in a rich cream sauce with butter, parmesan cheese, and lots of cracked black pepper.